chukwuemekachinyere/Flight-Report-Analysis/README.md

 # Steps taken

-1.Dataset was downloaded from the web
+1.Dataset was gotten from a capstone project

 2.Cleaning and formatting the data to a table